I-had-a-bad-idea/DocGen/README.md

 ```

 DocGen will gett all supported files in the folder and its subfolders.
 Then it will pass their code through a local LLM and construct a Markdown file.
+You can extend the accepted languages in the `LANGUAGES` dict in `main.py`.

 ## License